cadin/axi-control/README.md

 This app isn't currently being notarized by Apple.
 This means you'll get a security warning when trying to launch the app for the first time ([more info here](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac)).

 To launch the app, Control-click (or right-click) the app and choose **Open**.
 Choose **Open** again from the dialog.

+#### Sequoia

+In Sequoia this process is even more restrictive.

+When you launch the app you'll see a dialog that says '"AxiControl" Not Opened', with no option to open it anyway.

+Go to **Settings > Privacy and Security** and you should see a message that says "AxiControl" was blocked to protect your Mac.
+Click **Open Anyway**, then choose **Open Anyway** from the dialog.

 You can open the app normally by double-clicking after completing this process.